Web Hosting Performance Test: 120 Days of Real Data

 Security Features Not Tested

-- Actual penetration testing: I uploaded a test malware file to GoDaddy (detected in 6 hours), but did NOT simulate real attacks like SQL injection, XSS, or brute force attempts
+- Actual penetration testing: Mitchell uploaded a test malware file to GoDaddy (detected in 6 hours), but did not simulate real attacks such as SQL injection, cross-site scripting, or brute force attempts.

-- DDoS resilience: Mentioned in specs but not stress-tested under actual attack conditions
+- DDoS resilience: Mentioned in provider specs but not stress-tested under actual attack conditions.

-- Firewall effectiveness: Assumed working based on provider claims, not independently verified
+- Firewall effectiveness: Assumed to be working based on provider claims, not independently verified.

-- Vulnerability scanning depth: Don’t know how thorough their scanning actually is
+- Vulnerability scanning depth: The thoroughness of each provider’s scanning is unknown.

 Performance Features Not Tested

-- High-traffic handling: My test sites had <100 visitors/day.
-Performance under 1,000+ concurrent users is unknown
+- High-traffic handling: Test sites had fewer than 100 visitors per day.
+Performance under 1,000 or more concurrent users is unknown.

-- Email deliverability: Sent test emails but didn’t measure inbox placement rates systematically
+- Email deliverability: Mitchell sent test emails but did not measure inbox placement rates systematically.

 Providers Not Tested

-I only tested providers with affiliate programs.
-Excellent hosts I did NOT test include:
+Mitchell tested only providers with affiliate programs.
+Providers she did not test include:

-Why I didn’t test these: Primarily because they either don’t have affiliate programs or have programs I’m not approved for.
-This is selection bias that may have excluded better options for your needs.
+Why these were excluded: These providers either do not have affiliate programs or have programs Mitchell is not approved for.
+This selection bias may have excluded better options for your specific needs.

 Advanced Features Not Tested